At the heart of the LBMA is the expertise and dedication of a select group of staff, collectively referred to as the Executive.

 Prior to joining the LBMA, he worked at the Bank of England for more than twenty five years.
 During the last five years of his career at the Bank he gained specific bullion market experience in his role as a Gold Bullion analyst, supporting senior management in the Bank's Customer Banking Division.
 He previously acted as a relationship manager for a portfolio of the Bank's customers including central banks and government departments.
 During his time at the Bank he studied part-time for a BA Honours degree in Business Studies.

-As GDL Officer for the LBMA, Neil’s responsibilities include acting as the Executive’s main contact for the Good Delivery system for GD Refiners, applicants and LBMA Committees.
+As Chief Technical Officer for the LBMA, Neil’s responsibilities include acting as the Executive’s main contact for the Good Delivery system for GD Refiners, applicants and LBMA Committees.
 His duties include managing the LBMA Good Delivery accreditation system, including applications, Pro-Active Monitoring, Proficiency Testing and other GD related projects.
-The role also involves overseeing the work of the GDL Administrator in the administration of the Good Delivery system as well as managing the implementation by gold Good Delivery refiners of the LBMA’s Responsible Gold Guidance and ensuring the efficiency and effectiveness of the Good Delivery work carried out by the LBMA.
-He also participates in and helps prepare for relevant LBMA Committee meetings, and undertaking any actions arising as well as attending applicable internal and external events held throughout the year.
+The role also involves overseeing the work of the GDL Officer in the administration of the Good Delivery system as well as managing the implementation by gold Good Delivery refiners of the LBMA’s Responsible Gold Guidance and ensuring the efficiency and effectiveness of the Good Delivery work carried out by the LBMA.

-He brings to the role a wealth of experience having previously been Head of Evaluation at the Rand Refinery in South Africa where he reported to the Chief Executive and served on the Executive Committee (EXCO) and the Strategic Executive Committee (STRATEX).
+He brings to the role a wealth of experience having previously been Head of Evaluation at the Rand Refinery in South Africa.
 He represented the Rand Refinery at the LBMA as the only Referee in the Southern Hemisphere.
 As one of only five Referees appointed by the LBMA to oversee the maintenance of the LBMA’s Good Delivery List, he has been involved in many initiatives to ensure and develop the integrity of the gold industry.
 He contributed to the steering committee which produced the “Conflict-Free” Gold Standard of the World Gold Council as well as the development of the LBMA’s Responsible Gold Guidance and presented the Rand Refinery “Artisanal gold” Model at the OECD in Paris.
-During the last two years of his time at the Rand refinery he developed an independently audited “Chain of Custody” process that enabled their products to be certified with full provenance.
 He was a Board Member of the Responsible Jewellery Council representing the Gold and/or Platinum Metals, Refiners and/or Hedgers Forum as well as sitting on the Membership Committee.
 His work experience included nine years in the Platinum Industry and held the position as a member of the South African Organising Committee of the Royal Society of Chemistry.

 - Jamilah Leigh, Marketing Executive

-Jamilah supports the Operations Director and Head of Marketing in the administration and organisation of the Association's Membership.
-Her responsibilities include conducting the execution of member communications, the design, integration and configuration control of the LBMA Web presence, publications relations support and LBMA event coordination and delivery.
+Jamilah supports the Head of Marketing and Public Relations officer in the administration and organisation of the Association's Marketing and Communications strategy.
+Her responsibilities include conducting the execution of member communications, the design, integration and configuration control of the LBMA Web presence and publications relations support.
+She also supports the coordination and delivery for LBMA events, conferences, seminars, forums, webinars and social events.

-Chloe provides support to the Operations Director in the administration and organisation of the Executive Office.
+Emmy provides support in the administration and organisation of the Executive Office.
 Her responsibilities include office management, business support processes, and other administrative support for the Executive team.